Karachi Sindh, Pakistan Travel Guide

 Prominent private art galleries demonstrating modern Pakistani art.

-Hosts various cultural events, plays, and concerts.
+Hosts various cultural events, plays, and musical performances.

 Offers plays and shows and musical concerts.